 Since the removal of the suprapubic fat-skin tissue and the placement of the ELIST implant are using the same site of incision, a combined procedure is not only very convenient for our patients, but provides the most superior results in gaining the actual penis length AND additional increase in penis length and girth.

 A buried penis size of 1 inch is likely to be covered by 1 to 1.5 inch of fat-skin tissues on its “invisible” portion.
 As an example, if 1-inch of fat-skin tissue is removed, it will allow the penis to appear bigger visually, adding an additional 1-inch to its length for a total of 2 inches length.

 The above example is based on average gains in our patients.
 Individual results after surgery may vary depending on the size of the implant used for a patient- specific case.
-Additional gains with the ELIST implant may range from 1.5 to 3 inches
+Additional gains with the ELIST implant may range from 1.5 to 2.5 inches on average